 9. Engineered Wood

-Engineered wood can be referred to as the cheaper alternative of wood.
+Engineered wood can refer to as the cheaper alternative of wood.
 We saw fiber-cement and vinyl as its alternative too, but this one is more reliable and of superior quality than them.

 This one is also a mixture of components, but mostly wood.
-It is made to mimic the natural wood and does its work up to 80%.
 No one would be able to locate that it isn’t real wood but a human-made one.

 It has all the qualities that a siding needs, from weather resistance to long-lasting and durable.
 It can endure any weather conditions, be it heavy rainfall or severe heat, and is also fire resistant.

 The only negative point is that you can’t restain or repaint it.
-That is dealable, right?
+That is sealable, right?

 Cost: Installing an engineered wood siding will cost anywhere between $4 to $8 per square foot.

-Built A Durable and Long-Lasting House with Siding:
+Built A Durable and Long-Lasting House with Different Types Of Siding: